/ For renderers & plasterers · 9-minute read

 One number changes everything.

-Most renderer websites get 500–1,500 visitors a month from Google, Facebook, and word of mouth.
-Going from a 1.5% conversion rate (typical) to a 5% conversion rate (top-quartile) is the difference between scrambling for jobs and turning them down.
+Most renderer websites get somewhere between 500 and 1,500 visitors a month from Google, Facebook, and word of mouth.
+Lifting from a 1.5% conversion rate (typical) to 5% (top-quartile) is the gap between scrambling for jobs and turning them down.

 / What you actually get